-European Wall Lizards are an invasive species that looks like our Alligator Lizard.
+European Wall Lizards are an invasive species.
 The wall lizard, unlike the Alligator lizard, has a relatively flattened body with long limbs and very long toes.
-Like other species of Wall Lizards, they have an angular head and strong looking jaw.
+Like other species of Wall Lizards, they have an angular head and strong-looking jaw.
 Males are up to 23 cm in total length, and females are a bit smaller.
 They have a very long tail.

 They are green or brown with black blotches on their backs, and their bellies are a light brown with spots that are more pronounced at the throat.
 The sides of the males have bright blue spots running down them.
 Although females can have these blue spots, they are usually less bright.

 European Wall Lizards usually hibernate between November and March.
-However, here on the island, they are sometimes spotted basking in the sun on warm winter days.
+They are sometimes spotted basking in the sun on warm winter days on the outer coast.

-Wall Lizards are egg layers and they will deposit eggs several times through the year.
+Wall Lizards are egg layers, and they will deposit eggs several times throughout the year.
 They will lay up to 11 eggs, depending on the size of the female.
-Mating occurs in mid March, right after they come out of hibernation. the eggs hatch in about 30 days.
-In a year where it is warm and there is plenty of feed, they can lay up to 2 more clutches of eggs.
+Mating occurs in mid-March, right after they come out of hibernation. the eggs hatch in about 30 days.
+In a year when it is warm and there is plenty of feed, they can lay up to 2 more clutches of eggs.

-In the 70s, in Saanich, there was a private zoo that had them on display, the zoo closed and the lizards were let loose.
-Since then these little guys have become firmly established and are actively spreading.
-Some people have captured them and taken them to their yards, this has started new colonies of lizards.
-Wall lizards compete with our local alligator lizards for food and territories and could be harmful to them so please enjoy them but leave them alone so not to help in the spread.
-We know very little about how they effect each other, but studies are going on to determine this.
+In the 70s, in Saanich, there was a private zoo that had them on display, the zoo closed, and the lizards were let loose.
+Since then, these little guys have become firmly established and are actively spreading.
+Some people have captured them and taken them to their yards, and this has started new colonies of lizards.
+Wall lizards compete with our local alligator lizards for food and territories and could be harmful to them, so please enjoy them but leave them alone so as not to help in their spread.
+We know very little about how they affect each other, but studies are going on to determine this.